 According to the cognitive-behavioral therapy method, addictive behaviors are the outcome of misguided thinking and related bad experiences.

-Many of us have notions that are incorrect, unrealistic, or hard to live up to, which lead to us having thoughts about them.
+Many of us have notions that are incorrect, unrealistic, or hard to live up to, which leads to us having thoughts about them.
 They can lead to feelings of anxiety and depression, as well as the use of alcohol and other substances.

 With regard to addiction, CBT focuses on recording thoughts, feelings, and the circumstances that elicit those ideas and emotions.
 Once we grasp the underlying causes of our addictive behavior, we may begin to alter the automatic processes that hinder our efforts to modify our habits.